Corporate liability: Corporate culture and compliance systems

-Many legal analysts (e.g. Gobert) argue that if a corporation fails to take precautions or to show due diligence to avoid committing a criminal offence, this will arise from its culture where attitudes and beliefs are demonstrated through its structures, policies, practices, and procedures.
+Many legal analysts (e.g. Gobert) argue that if a corporation fails to take precautions or to show due diligence to avoid committing a criminal offence, this will arise from its culture, where attitudes and beliefs are demonstrated through its structures, policies, practices, and procedures.

 This approach rejects the notion that corporations should be treated in the same way as natural persons (i.e. looking for a "guilty" mind), and advocates that different legal concepts should underpin the liability of fictitious legal persons.
-These concepts reflect the structures of modern corporations which are more often decentralised and where crime is less to do with the misconduct by or incompetence of individuals, and more to do with management and compliance systems that fail to address problems of monitoring and controlling risk.
+These concepts reflect the structures of modern corporations, which are more often decentralised and where crime is less to do with the misconduct by or incompetence of individuals, and more to do with management and compliance systems that fail to address problems of monitoring and controlling risk.

 Many corporate liability systems consider that corporate culture and the management and compliance systems adopted by companies are relevant to understanding culpability.
 Such considerations may enter as an element of the offense (so that prosecutors must prove that management and compliance systems were inadequate) or as an element of defence for the company (wherein the company must show that its systems were adequate).
-Some countries do not permit management and compliance systems to preclude liability, but nevertheless allow them to be considered as mitigating factors when imposing sanctions.
+Some countries do not permit management and compliance systems to preclude liability, but allow them to be considered as mitigating factors when imposing sanctions.

 Benefit test

 Before they will impose liability on a legal person, some countries require that the natural person who commits the offence does so with the intent to benefit the legal person.
 Across countries, numerous variations on the benefit test exist — notably, some require that the legal person actually does benefit from the illegal act.

 A benefit test has been applied in the Federal Court of Australia, the House of Lords (now the Supreme Court of England) and the Supreme Court of Canada.
 Put simply, the test proposes that where a company gains the benefit of an act, it is considered to be attributed with that act.
-The test is applied differently when an act is performed by a "mind and will", which usually prompts the use of the organic theory, as opposed to an agent which usually prompts the use of the agency theory.
+The test is applied differently when an act is performed by a "mind and will", which usually prompts the use of the organic theory, as opposed to an agent, which usually prompts the use of the agency theory.